 In other words, Feynman was ready to chill for a while.

-One day, however, Feynman was chilling in the Cornell cafeteria after a meal.
-He was having a leisurely moment.
-He wasn’t holding an iPhone, because this was the 1960s.
-Instead he was watching a cafeteria worker throwing and spinning plates in the air.
+One day, Feynman was chilling in the Cornell cafeteria after a meal, having a leisurely moment.
+He wasn’t holding an iPhone (because this was the 1960s).
+Instead, he was watching a cafeteria worker throw and spin plates in the air.

 Watching the spinning airborne plates, Feynman accidentally stumbled onto a physics discovery that earned him the Nobel prize.

 In the Feynman story, I see a pattern:

 Mental relaxation > Letting go > Chilling out for a while > Breakthrough discovery > Burst of creativity > Period of accomplishment